drupol/not-a-number.io/content/page/about.md

 You can follow my work on [Packagist](https://packagist.org/packages/drupol/) or [Drupol's Github](https://github.com/drupol/) or [Loophp's Github](https://github.com/loophp/).

-"_The best is the enemy of the good_", therefore my dream workplace would be to work on open-source projects with a team of true, passionate, open-minded, non-paranoid and friendly people.

 I love {{< abbr title="Science, technology, engineering, and mathematics" >}}STEM{{< /abbr >}}
 a lot and especially Mathematics, that explains why I'm so fascinated by numbers and the way Nature uses them.